ShomaJPN/NetworkACLchecker/README.md

 ```

 ### 4.Test!
 Run `NetworckACLchecker.sh` ,will add the result to the `NetworkACLtest.log`
+Sudo is used for setting a well-known port as a standby port in `NetworkACLchecker.sh`
 ```
 $ bash /Path/To/NetworkACLchecker.sh
 ```